What Is an InBody Scan? Your Complete Guide to Body Composition Analysis

 How often should I get an InBody scan?

 Every 4-6 weeks is the sweet spot.
-This gives your body enough time to show measurable changes without the day-to-day fluctuations from water retention, sodium, or hormones.
-Scanning too frequently (like weekly) can be misleading and frustrating.
+This gives your body enough time to show measurable changes without the daily fluctuations from water retention, sodium, or hormones.
+Scanning weekly can be misleading and frustrating.

 Can I eat before an InBody scan?

-Yes, but for the most consistent results, try to scan at the same time of day—ideally first thing in the morning before eating.
-If you scan after meals, just make sure you do it the same way every time (e.g., always 2 hours after lunch).
+For the most consistent results, try to scan at the same time of day.
+Ideally first thing in the morning before eating.
+If you scan after meals, just make sure you do it the same way every time.

 Do I need to be dehydrated for accurate results?

-No!
-In fact, dehydration can throw off your results.
+No. Dehydration can actually throw off your results.
 Stay normally hydrated.
-Just avoid chugging a ton of water right before your scan, as temporary water retention can affect the reading.
+Just avoid chugging a ton of water right before your scan, since temporary water retention can affect the reading.

 What should I wear for an InBody scan?

 Wear normal workout clothes or casual clothes.
-You'll take off your shoes and socks (the scan requires barefoot contact with the foot electrodes).
+You'll take off your shoes and socks since the scan requires barefoot contact with the foot electrodes.
 You don't need to change into anything special.

 Will the electrical current hurt?

 Not at all.
 You won't feel anything.
-The electrical current used in BIA is extremely low—much lower than a TENS unit or muscle stimulator.
+The electrical current used is extremely low.
+Much lower than a TENS unit or muscle stimulator.
 It's completely safe for most people.
-(If you have a pacemaker or are pregnant, consult your doctor first.)
+If you have a pacemaker or are pregnant, check with your doctor first.

 Can InBody scans help with weight loss?

 Absolutely.
 InBody scans are one of the best tools for weight loss because they show you what's actually happening.
-You might lose fat and gain muscle, which means the scale barely moves—but your body composition improves dramatically.
+You might lose fat and gain muscle, which means the scale barely moves.
+But your body composition improves dramatically.
 Without an InBody scan, you'd think you weren't making progress.
-With it, you can see the real changes and stay motivated.
+With it, you see the real changes and stay motivated.

 How does 5 Star Nutrition use my InBody results?

 We use your InBody data to personalize your supplement recommendations and meal plan.
-For example, if your scan shows low muscle mass and high body fat, we'll recommend a protein-focused stack and a meal plan with a slight calorie deficit and higher protein.
-If you're already lean and trying to bulk, we'll adjust accordingly.
-It's not one-size-fits-all—it's customized to your body and your goals.
+If your scan shows low muscle mass and high body fat, we recommend a protein-focused stack and a meal plan with a slight calorie deficit and higher protein.
+If you're already lean and trying to bulk, we adjust accordingly.
+It's not one-size-fits-all.
+It's customized to your body and your goals.

 Track Real Progress with Free InBody Scans + Personalized Plans

 You've been putting in the work.
-Now it's time to measure what matters.
+Now it's time to measure what actually matters.

 Stop relying on the scale to tell you if you're making progress.
-Get a free InBody scan at your local 5 Star Nutrition, and let's build a personalized supplement and nutrition plan based on real data—not guesswork.
+Get a free InBody scan at your local 5 Star Nutrition.
+Let's build a personalized supplement and nutrition plan based on real data, not guesswork.

 No gimmicks.
 No shortcuts.
 Just real tools to help you track progress and drive results.